EducationalTestingService/skll/doc/utilities.rst

     Relation name to use for ARFF file. (default: ``skll_relation``)

+.. option:: --no_labels

+    Used to indicate that the input data has no labels.

 .. option:: --reuse_libsvm_map REUSE_LIBSVM_MAP

     If you want to output multiple files that use the same mapping from labels